raduanastase/Front-end-Developer-Interview-Questions/README.md

   console.log('two');
 }, 0);
 console.log('three');

+'one'
+'three'
+'two'

+/* Although timeout of 0 would mean that it should be run immediatelly, in JS priority have the operations that are on the top level */
 ```

 #### Fun Questions:

 * What's a cool project that you've recently worked on?
 * What are some things you like about the developer tools you use?
+    * _In PHP Storm I like the git, eslint, testing integrations_
 * Who inspires you in the front-end community?
+    * _The dynamic of this field can be exhausting and thrilling.
+The fact that as time goes by, JS reaches new and new frontiers (React Native/Node/Electron) ... makes me think, where will it end?_
 * Do you have any pet projects?
 What kind?
+    * _I have a project that I work on for a humanitarian non-profit.
+It's built with Laravel, Backbone and SCSS._
 * What's your favorite feature of Internet Explorer?
 * How do you like your coffee?
+    * _I don't drink coffee :)_

 #### Contributors: